 The penalty for late payment of Corporation Tax depends on the amount of outstanding tax – or ‘potential lost revenue’.
 However, HMRC will listen to any ‘reasonable excuse’ you may have for missing the deadline.

-If you miss your Company Tax Return deadline you will need to pay a £100 penalty, which then increases depending on how late you are, and how often you are late.
+If you miss your Company Tax Return deadline you will need to pay a £200 late filing penalty.
+Further penalties will apply depending on how late you file and how often this happens.

 Important information about your Corporation Tax accounting period